 High blood pressure can be prevented and managed efficiently by adopting a healthy lifestyle.
 Here’s what you need to do:

-Exercise – physical exercise for 40 minutes a day can help control your blood pressure.
-Exercise helps pump blood across the body efficiently, keeps your heart and brain healthy, burns away excess body fat/calories and maintains your body weight – all of which helps keep your blood pressure levels under control.
+Exercise: physical exercise for 40 minutes a day can help control your blood pressure.
+Exercise helps pump blood across the body efficiently, keeps your heart and brain healthy, burns away excess body fat/calories and maintains your body weight – all of which help keep your blood pressure levels under control.
 Brisk walking for 40 minutes every day is the easiest form of exercise plan you can follow.

-Healthy diet – eat well-balanced, nutritious meals, on time.
-Eat more vegetables, fruits, green leafy vegetables, legumes, pulses, whole grain, white meat, fish, soya and nuts; have less red meat, eggs, full fat milk products and caffeine.
+Healthy diet: eat well-balanced, nutritious meals, on time.
+Eat more vegetables, fruits, green leafy vegetables, legumes, pulses, whole grain, white meat, fish, soya and nuts; have less red meat, eggs, full-fat milk products, salt restriction and caffeine.

-Stay hydrated – drink plenty of water, avoid carbonated drinks
+Stay hydrated: drink plenty of water, and avoid carbonated drinks.

-Quit smoking and alcohol – smoking and drinking worsens hypertension
+Quit smoking and alcohol: smoking and drinking worsen hypertension.